 3. Schedule Breaks and Be Disciplined

 Everyone needs to take breaks throughout the workday.
 In fact, they are vital for your productivity.
-Try your best to schedule yourself a few breaks and take that time to temporarily disconnect and recharge.
+Try your best to schedule yourself a few breaks in your calendar, and take that time to temporarily disconnect and recharge.

 I try my best to get outside and take a few walks throughout the day to clear my head.
 When I get back to my desk I’m rejuvenated and ready to tackle the next job.
 Something to remember though is to stay disciplined.
 Try to schedule your breaks around your daily schedule and don’t take more than you need.